gillyware/gatekeeper/docs/usage/permissions.md

 $permission = Gatekeeper::createPermission(Permission::UpdateUsers);
 ```

-<a name="update-permission"></a>
+<a name="update-permission-name"></a>
-### Update Permission
+### Update Permission Name

 You may update the name of an existing permission.

-The `updatePermission` method accepts a `PermissionPacket` instance, a string, or a string-backed enum as the first argument (the existing permission), and a string or string-backed enum as the second argument (the new name).
+The `updatePermissionName` method accepts a `PermissionPacket` instance, a string, or a string-backed enum as the first argument (the existing permission), and a string or string-backed enum as the second argument (the new name).

 If the permission does not exist, a `PermissionNotFoundException` will be thrown.